maikmerten/QTexomatic/README.md

 * glow: Parts of the texture that shall glow in the dark (Quake-speak: "fullbright").
 These glowing pixels need special treatment.

 ### Invoking QTexomatic

+QTexomatic is written in Java and should work on any operating systems with a reasonably recent Java execution environment, e.g. Java 11.

 `java -jar QTexomatic-<VERSION>.jar /path/to/script.txt`